-23. Click the chain icon pointed out in Figure 4-3.11.
+23. Click the chain icon pointed out in Figure 4-3.10.

 Next you will adjust the Scale dimensions.
 Even though the project is set up for feet and inches, it is possible to enter metric values and Revit will automatically convert it.
 This is true anywhere you enter a length in Revit, other than the plain Text command.
-Interface happens to manufacture their carpet tile to a metric size so you will try this now.
+Interface happens to manufacture their carpet tile to a metric size, so you will try this now.

-- 24. Highlight the value listed next to Width and type: 50cm.
+- 24. Highlight the value listed next to Width and type: 200cm.
+FYI: the image we selected shows (4x4) 50cm tiles.

 - 25. Make the same change for Height.

 - 26. Click Done.

 - 27. Uncheck Bump on the Appearance tab.

 The Bump mapping helps materials look more three-dimensional when rendered.
-However, the map is a grayscale image based on the main image file.
-This requires working on a copy of the image in another project such as Adobe Photoshop, which will not be done at this time.
+However, the map is typically a grayscale image based on the main image file.
+This requires working on a copy of the image in another program such as Adobe Photoshop, which will not be done at this time.